 A commonly prescribed treatment for spinal headaches is a blood patch.

-Also called an epidural blood patch, this is where the patient’s blood is injected into the epidural space.
+Also called an epidural blood patch, this is where the patient’s own blood is injected into the epidural space.
 This causes a blood clot that patches up the leak.

 Blood patches come with the standard minimal risk of any epidural procedure.
 But its effectiveness outweighs the slight risks.

 In rare cases, a doctor may utilize surgical glue or stitches to patch up the tiny hole in your spinal cord.
+This is usually only considered if a blood patch could not fix your spinal headache.

 Several dietary supplements can help you deal with the headache pain.
 These don’t treat the root cause of your spinal headache, but pain relief is often a powerful asset.